Cocofeat/Cocofeat.github.io/_pages/about.md

 # 🔥 News
 - [05/2024] One paper about "Confidence-aware multi-modality learning for eye disease screening" was accepted by **MedIA** [[EyeMoSt+ Codes]](https://github.com/Cocofeat/EyeMoSt/tree/main/MedIA%E2%80%9924).
-- [05/2024] Two papers about "Domain adaption" and "Semi-supervised segmentation" were early accepted by **MICCAI2024**.
+- [05/2024] Two papers about "Reliable domain adaption" and "Semi-supervised segmentation" were early accepted by **MICCAI2024**.
 - [10/2023] One paper about "Uncertainty-inspired open set learning for retinal anomaly identification" was accepted by **Nature Communications**.  [[pdf]]([https://www.nature.com/articles/s41467-023-42444-7]) [[code]](https://github.com/Cocofeat/UIOS)
 - [07/2023] One paper about "A review of uncertainty estimation and its application in medical imaging" was accepted by **Meta-Radiology**.  [[pdf]](https://www.sciencedirect.com/science/article/pii/S2950162823000036)
 - [06/2023] One paper about "Uncertainty-informed Mutual Learning for Joint Medical Image Classification and Segmentation" was accepted by **MICCAI'2023**.  [[pdf]](https://arxiv.org/abs/2303.09790) [[code]](https://github.com/Cocofeat/UML/)